Ahead of the general election on December 12, a debate between Cheltenham candidates took place at Park Campus on Tuesday November 26.

 Due to the recent Extinction Rebellion protests, protecting the environment has been pushed significantly into discussion, with more and more parties recognizing the climate emergency.

 When talking about climate change, Mr Penny explained: “It’s something which matters to me on a deep and fundamental level.”

 The Labour candidate stated that the UK should be leading the world on climate change and aiming to get down to net-zero by 2030.

 Mr Wilkinson explained that the environment is the “prime issue” at this election.
 He said by 2030 the Liberal Democrats would ban all petrol and diesel cars and ensure 80% of energy is from renewable sources.

-With the debate taking place at the University of Gloucestershire, and with many students and lecturers attending, the topic of student fees was also addressed.
+With the debate taking place at the university, and with many students and lecturers attending, the topic of student fees was also addressed.

 Mr Chalk defended not removing or reviewing tuition fees like his political opponents explaining it was a moral issue.